top of page

 Practical Solutions That Actually Work

-• PVC edge banding on all exposed edges
+• PVC edge banding on all exposed edges.

-• PVC laminates on inner carcass surfaces, especially base units
+• PVC laminates on inner carcass surfaces, especially base units.

-• Water-resistant outer finishes such as acrylic, PVC, glass, or stone veneer
+• Water-resistant outer finishes such as acrylic, PVC, glass, or stone veneer.

 In most homes, the most sensible approach is a hybrid kitchen:

-• Steel carcass in sink and utility zones
+• Steel carcass in sink and utility zones.

-• BWP plywood for dry storage and overhead units
+• BWP plywood for dry storage and overhead units.

 Final Thought

-But kitchens survive Indian conditions because of design logic, material zoning, detailing, and execution — not because of labels alone.
+BWP plywood is excellent.
+Steel kitchens are exceptional.
+But kitchens survive Indian conditions because of design logic, material zoning, detailing, and execution — not just because of labels alone.
+A kitchen is not built for possession day.
+It is built for years of heat, water, cleaning, and daily use.

 About R Dimension